XYIheng/kea_doc/docs/source/tutorial.rst

 (2) *I* is an interaction scenario which defines how to perform the app functionality, and (3) *Q* is a postcondition which defines the expected behavior.

+Kea uses ``@initialize`` to pass the welcome page or the login page of the app.

 In Kea, a property is defined by applying the ``@rule`` decorator on a function.

 To define the precondition of the property, you can use the ``@precondition`` decorator on the  ``rule``-decorated function.

 The postcondition is defined by the ``assert`` statement in the ``rule``-decorated function.

-For mobile apps, we can get properties from multiple sources, such as the app's specification, the app's documentation, the app's test cases, the app's bug reports, etc.
+For mobile apps, you may can get properties from multiple sources, such as the app's specification, the app's documentation, the app's test cases, the app's bug reports, etc.

 Let's start with a simple example on how to get a property, write the property in Kea, and test the property by Kea.